Node's Package Management and Loading Mechanisms

 });

 fs.rename may fail when moving files between different disks or partitions (EXDEV).
-In such cases, a combination of streams or fs.copyFile + fs.unlink should be used to copy and then delete.
+In such cases, a combination of streams or fs.copyFile + fs.unlink should be used to achieve copy-then-delete.

 const fs = require('node:fs');